 In Sabra, (in Hebrew, a fruit that grows in the desert) campers will continue to explore new camp activities including high ropes course and expanded boating opportunities, while continuing to enjoy camp favorites from previous summers.
-Sabra campers will also have an off-site field trip each session to a favorite local destination, AND have the choice to participate in an "undernight," and experience camp in the late afternoon and early evening, where they will participate in special camp activities and camp dinner before returning home to sleep in their own beds
+Sabra campers will also have an off-site field trip each session to a favorite local destination as well as in-camp special visitor once per session.